ShobiStassen/VIA/README.md

 #the root is automatically set as a list root_user = ['T1_M1', 'T2_M1'] # e.g. T2_M3 is a cell belonging to the 3rd Milestone (M3) of the second Trajectory (T2)
 via.main_Toy(ncomps=10, knn=30,dataset='Toy4',random_seed=2,foldername =".../Trajectory/Datasets/") #2 disconnected trajectories
 ```
-Windows (small modifications in calling the code due to the way multiprocessing works in Windows compared to Linux)

 ### To run on Windows:
-A few additional lines are required:
+Windows requires minor modifications in calling the code due to the way multiprocessing works in Windows compared to Linux:
 ```
 #when running from an IDE you need to call the function in the following way to ensure the parallel processing works:
 import os